 One huge sale is just a headline.
 But twenty of them side by side reveal the patterns of which TLDs are gaining ground, what kinds of names buyers are paying for, and where the money is actually moving.

-Read that as a structural shift, not a one-off.
-For a founder picking between yourbrand.com and yourbrand.ai, "settle for .ai" is no longer the right framing. .ai is where AI-native companies want to live, and the aftermarket has priced that in.
+For a founder picking between yourbrand.com and yourbrand.ai, the practical read hasn't changed. .ai is where AI-native companies want to live, and the aftermarket has priced that in.
+The .com is still the asset the market treats as the trophy.

 None of these are mispriced.
 They're just different deals.
-The DR column makes that legible in a way no flat list of prices can.
-If you're shopping for a name in the aftermarket, this is the column you should be looking at second, right after price.
+The Authority Score column makes that legible in a way no flat list of prices can.

 The "brand migration" pattern is back, and it's not just for billionaires

-Two of the top 20 are companies upgrading from a non-.com to the matching .com.
+Two of the top 20 are companies upgrading to the exact-match .com of a brand they already operate.
 NAS.io paid $1.25M to become NAS.com.
-Durable paid $125K to upgrade from Durable.co.
-Both are companies that built their brand on the cheaper extension first, ran the business long enough to know the brand was sticking, and then bought the .com as a maturity signal.
+GoHighLevel, the marketing SaaS platform, paid $1M for HighLevel.com in a private sale that only surfaced through financial filings.
+Both are companies that built their brand on a longer or cheaper name first, ran the business long enough to know the brand was sticking, and then bought the .com as a maturity signal.

 The Nuseir Yassin quote on the NAS.com deal was that he spent ten years saving to afford it.
 That is a real datapoint about what end-user operators actually believe about long-term .com authority versus the cheaper near-equivalents.